 Since this breed does best in bigger places, those with fenced yards or larger houses often adopt them.

-Scroll down to learn more about this incredible breed.
+Scroll down to learn more about this unusual breed.

 Catahoula Leopard Dog history